Theses Proposals

 Supervisor: A. Pellegrini

 [MSc Thesis] M. Ciccaglione, “Metamorphic transformations: Safeguarding software IP with Generative Grammars,” University of Rome “Tor Vergata,” 2023.
-[Bibtex]
+[PDF] [Bibtex]

 Supervisor: A. Pellegrini

 [MSc Thesis] A. Pepe, “Engine Metamorfico per la Protezione della Proprietà Intellettuale,” University of Rome “Tor Vergata,” 2023.
-[Bibtex]
+[PDF] [Bibtex]

 Supervisor: A. Pellegrini